 We operate on a cooperative basis and return a significant portion of our earnings to our customer-owners in the form of patronage distributions.
-All patronage payments and retirements of equity require the prior approval of our Board of Directors, which may increase or decrease such payments based upon the Bank's current or projected business performance and capital levels.
-In addition, patronage payments can only be made if the Bank is in compliance with minimum regulatory capital requirements and preferred stock dividends for the immediately preceding period have been paid in full.
+All patronage payments and retirements of equity require the prior approval of our Board of Directors.
+Patronage payments can only be made if the Bank is in compliance with minimum regulatory capital requirements and preferred stock dividends for the immediately preceding period have been paid in full.

 Patronage distributions are made in the form of cash and/or common stock, as shown in the following table.
-Eligible shareholders will receive patronage distributions from CoBank for 2021 in the first quarter of 2022.
+Eligible shareholders will receive patronage distributions from CoBank for 2022 in the first quarter of 2023.

 Patronage Distributions (\$ in Thousands)

-Year Ended December 31, 2021 2020 2019
+Year Ended December 31, 2022 2021 2020

-Common Stock \$ 127,837 \$ 131,912 \$ 128,428
+Common Stock \$ 138,835 \$ 127,837 \$ 131,912

-Cash 631,420 489,913 475,341
+Cash 707,901 631,420 489,913

-Special Cash 125,360 106,603 39,839
+Special Cash 148,821 125,360 106,603

-Total Patronage Distributions \$ 884,617 \$ 728,428 \$ 643,608
+Total Patronage Distributions \$ 995,557 \$ 884,617 \$ 728,428

 Patronage Distributions/

 Total Average Common Stock

-Owned by Active Borrowers 23.17 % 20.58 % 19.48 %
+Owned by Active Borrowers 26.07 % 23.17 % 20.58 %

-The Bank's Board of Directors approved special cash patronage distributions of \$125.4 million, \$106.6 million and \$39.8 million to eligible customer-owners for 2021, 2020 and 2019, respectively.
-The special cash patronage distribution for 2021 included a \$13.9 million increase to the previously announced amount.
+The Bank's Board of Directors approved special cash patronage distributions of \$148.8 million, \$125.4 million and \$106.6 million to eligible customer-owners for 2022, 2021 and 2020, respectively.
 The distributions reflect the Bank's strong financial performance and robust capital levels.
-The special cash patronage distribution approved for 2021 will be paid in March 2022 while the special cash patronage distributions approved for 2020 and 2019 were paid in March 2021 and March 2020, respectively.
-The special cash patronage distributions for 2021, 2020 and 2019 were incremental to patronage program payments the Bank had initially targeted to make to customer-owners under its various patronage programs.
+The special cash patronage distribution approved for 2022 will be paid in March 2023 while the special cash patronage distributions approved for 2021 and 2020 were paid in March 2022 and March 2021, respectively.
+The special cash patronage distributions were incremental to patronage program payments the Bank had initially targeted to make to customer-owners under its various patronage programs.